dhale/jtk/README.md

+# Note: This repository is deprecated and has moved here: https://github.com/MinesJTK/jtk

 # The Mines Java Toolkit

 The Mines Java Toolkit (Mines JTK) is a set of Java packages and native (non-Java) software libraries for science and engineering.
 Applications currently include digital signal processing, linear algebra, optimization, meshing, interpolation, and 2D and 3D graphics.